brummer10/XUiDesigner/README.md

 XUiDesigner could also parse faust (*.dsp) files and generate a full LV2 Bundle for them (including MIDI support).
 A faust (*.dsp) file could be given by the command-line parameter -f or simply by drag it on the Designer window.
 It will create all control widgets which you could then rework to your needs before you save your Bundle.
+If you wish you could add a Virtual MIDI Keyboard to the UI for a fuast synth.

 when going to save your work, best choice is pre-selected in the format selector, change that only when you know what you do.